Summary

 As the story continues Pascal has a medical condition that causes him to step aside from diving.
 He decides to mentor Roxy and make her his lover and project.
 Will he be okay with his love interest shining in the spotlight and breaking his records or will he turn on her?
 Eventually, he emotionally manipulates her into taking on the biggest free dive competition, the No Limit, when she probably isn’t ready, to take his place as he cannot.
 Will this end in disaster?

-There is a fast pace to this film, with a lot of action, drama, and hot sex scenes.
+This film has a fast pace, with a lot of action, drama, and hot sex scenes.
 It goes hard and deep in the first half of the film, throwing a lot at the viewer, but it takes a long time for us to learn about both our protagonists other than surface-level information, which makes it difficult to build a connection or relate to the characters.
-Saying this, the acting chemistry is high and they are able to portray a toxic relationship that mirrors their free-diving — dangerous yet exciting.
+Saying this, the acting chemistry is high, and they are able to portray a toxic relationship that mirrors their free-diving, which is dangerous yet exciting.

 The cinematography gives us some intense filming in the water; the shots are not messy and don’t distract from the acting.
 I also learned a lot about the sport of free diving in this film — it’s fascinating to think this is what people are training for and are capable of.
 Being slightly afraid of the deep sea myself, this is nerve-wracking to watch.
 Especially the final scenes.